ahryncyszyn/Quarto/README.md

 Alternatively, you could build SFML from source **NOT RECOMMENDED**.
 More information for general setup here [SFML-tutorial](https://www.sfml-dev.org/tutorials/3.0/getting-started/linux/).
 ### Step 2
-In the project's directory you need to link all files using the `g++ *.cpp -c` command, then compile them with `g++ *.o -o quatro-app -lsfml-graphics -lsfml-window -lsfml-system`.
+In the project's directory you need to link all files using the `g++ *.cpp -c` command, then compile them with `g++ *.o -o quarto-app -lsfml-graphics -lsfml-window -lsfml-system`.
 ### Step 3
-Run the app with `./quatro-app`!
+Run the app with `./quarto-app`!

 ## Features
 ### Multiplayer Mode